DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: Methodology

 \subsection{Context Construction for User Simulation}

 A critical design choice for realistic user simulation is the construction of context $c$ that conditions the simulator's behavior.
-Effective context should provide: (1) role and behavioral guidelines through system instructions, (2) user background and goals, (3) conversational history to maintain consistency, and (4) session-specific grounding to anchor the simulator to target conversation characteristics.
+Effective context should provide: (1) role and behavioral guidelines, (2) user background and goals, (3) conversational history to maintain consistency, and (4) task-specific grounding to anchor the simulation.
 The specific context structure depends on the domain—transactional TOD systems might include task schemas and slot values, while open-ended domains might emphasize user profiles and session summaries.
-Our mental health support chatbot implementation (detailed in Appendix~\ref{app:context_construction}) uses a hierarchical structure spanning user profiles, multi-session summaries, and current session grounding.
-As we demonstrate in Section~\ref{sec:results}, rich context grounding enables fine-tuned simulators to cluster tightly with their corresponding real sessions in embedding space, while zero-shot models without such grounding form distinct clusters, indicating systematic behavioral drift.
+Our mental health support chatbot (detailed in Appendix~\ref{app:context_construction}) uses a hierarchical structure spanning user profiles, multi-session summaries, and current session grounding.
+As we demonstrate in Section~\ref{sec:results}, rich context grounding enables fine-tuned simulators to cluster tightly with their corresponding real sessions in embedding space, while zero-shot models exhibit systematic behavioral drift.